Deep-MI/Deep-MI.github.io/research/fastsurfer.md

 </div>

 ### Tool and Paper
-- Our tool is available at [github](https://github.com/deep-mi/FastSurfer).
+- FastSurfer is available as open source at [github](https://github.com/deep-mi/FastSurfer).

 - In-depth information about FastSurfer can be found in our [paper](https://doi.org/10.1016/j.neuroimage.2020.117012).